Residence Life: Student Employment

 Community Assistants are often the first people that visitors and new students encounter as they enter a residence hall.
 Community Assistants can set the tone for a person's whole experience in the hall; therefore, the intangible aspects of the job are welcoming, security, and administration.
 A Community Assistant's attitude and demeanor, ability to relate to all groups of residents, attentiveness to those who enter the building, and enjoyment of the job depend on proficiency in these three areas.
 Community Assistants work in the hall in which they live and are paid hourly.

-New students are eligible to apply for a limited number of Community Assistant positions at the start of the 2014-2015 academic year.
-Interested new students should contact their Assistant Hall Director for application materials and timeline details.
+Community Assistants are hired at the end of an academic year for the following fall.
+Interested students should contact their Assistant Hall Director for application materials and timeline details.

 Summer Conference Assistants